vladskvortsov/scripts/README.md

 # myinstall
-_Bash script for software installiation_
+_Bash script for software installiation._

 _Adapted for docker images.
 Should run with sudo._